 Cardozo Law School’s average LSAT score is 164.
 However, students admitted to the class of 2027 had LSAT scores as low as 159 and as high as 166.

 Your Cardozo Law School LSAT score should fall within this range to be considered competitive.
 To ensure your scores reach the committee promptly, opt for an early test date.
 This will allow for on-time submission and provide you the flexibility to retake the LSAT if necessary.

 Your Cardozo application will consist of various components, including:

 The committee will see your scores and have a good understanding of your intellect and academic abilities.
 However, letters of recommendation will give them even more insight into your potential.

-If you have been out of school for more than five years and cannot obtain a letter from a professor, employers, or other professional mentors can write your letters instead.
+Cardozo requires you to submit two letters of recommendation with your application.
+At least one should come from a professor that you’ve built a close connection with.
+If you’ve been out of school for more than five years and cannot obtain a letter from a professor, employers, or other professional mentors can write your letters instead.

 To assess who you are outside of your academic profile, Cardozo also requires you to submit a personal statement with your application.
 In two double-spaced pages, you should share anything you think will help the admissions committee make their decision.

 This application material is essential to share more about yourself and prove your values align with Cardozo’s!

 While Cardozo doesn’t have a particular question for you to answer in your essay, here are some prompts to guide you: